apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_NXTEXT_GLCACHE - The maximum nuber of pre-rendered fonts that can be retained for the background window.

-  This test can be performed with either the single-user version of NX or with the multiple user version of NX selected with CONFIG_NX_MULTIUSER.
+  This test must be performed with the multiple user version of NX selected with CONFIG_NX_MULTIUSER=y.
+The following configuration options also
-  If CONFIG_NX_MULTIUSER is defined, then the following configuration options also apply:
+  apply:

     CONFIG_EXAMPLES_NXTEXT_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048